Vitamin D and MS: Is there any connection?

 Vitamin d dosage is a topic of debate among experts, and recommended amounts for pregnant women range from 600 to 2000 international units (iu) per day.
 The institute of medicine currently recommends that all women under age 70 – whether or not they're pregnant or breastfeeding – get 600 international units (iu) of vitamin d or 15 micrograms (mcg) each day.
 But many experts believe that 600 iu isn't nearly enough.
 Some researchers have found that higher amounts, closer to 1000 to 2000 ius daily, may provide greater benefits.
 More studies are needed to understand the ideal amount of vitamin d for pregnant and breastfeeding women.

 Bottom line getting enough vitamin d helps the growth and development of bones and teeth.
 It may also provide improved resistance to certain diseases.
 Vitamin d is a fat-soluble vitamin in a family of compounds that includes vitamins d1, d2, and d3.
 Your body produces vitamin d naturally when it’s directly exposed to sunlight.
 You can also get vitamin d from certain foods and supplements to ensure adequate levels of the vitamin in your blood.
 Vitamin d has several important functions.
-Perhaps the most vital are regulating the absorption of calcium and phosphorus and healthy immune system function.
-Getting enough vitamin d is important for the typical growth and development of bones and teeth and for improving resistance to certain diseases.
+Perhaps the most vital are regulating the absorption of calcium and phosphorus and healthy immune system function. people Getting enough vitamin d is important for the typical growth and development of bones and teeth and for improving resistance to certain diseases.

 The most serious complications of vitamin d deficiency include: low blood calcium levels (hypocalcemia).
 Low blood phosphate levels (hypophosphatemia).
 Rickets (softening of bones during childhood).
 Osteomalacia (softening of bones in adults).
 All of these conditions are treatable.
 While rickets is a treatable and often curable disease, treating it as soon as possible is important.
 When not treated, milder cases of rickets can result in long-term bone damage that can keep bones from growing properly.
 Severe cases that aren’t treated can lead to seizures, heart damage and death.
 The good news is that thanks to vitamin d-fortified infant formula and fortified cow’s milk, rickets is very uncommon in the united states.